 Nonsteroidal anti-inflammatory drugs (including diclofenac) may rarely increase the risk for a heart attack or stroke.
-The risk may be greater if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes), or with longer use.
-This drug should not be taken right before or after heart bypass surgery (CABG).
+This effect can happen at any time while using this drug but is more likely if you use it for a long time.
+The risk may be greater in older adults or if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes).
+Do not use this drug right before or after heart bypass surgery (CABG).

-If you are treating a chronic condition such as arthritis, ask your doctor about non-drug treatments and/or using other medications to treat your pain.
+Diclofenac patches are used to relieve pain from various conditions (e.g., sprained ankle).
+This medication is known as a nonsteroidal anti-inflammatory drug (NSAID).If you are treating a chronic condition such as arthritis, ask your doctor about non-drug treatments and/or using other medications to treat your pain.
 See also Warning section.

 The patch comes in a resealable envelope.
 When opening the envelope for the first time, cut it open as instructed.
 Remove a patch from the envelope and reseal the envelope.
 It is important to reseal the envelope after each opening, or the remaining patches will not stick correctly.

 Before applying the patch, remove the clear liner.
 Apply the patch to the skin to cover the most painful area.
 Do not apply the patch on burns, cuts, or irritated skin (e.g., eczema).
 Use the patch as directed by your doctor.
 Depending on your product, the patch is usually changed every 12 or 24 hours.
 Follow the directions carefully.
 Fold the used patch in half with the sticky sides together, and discard out of reach of children and pets.